5436 Peru St. #1

 Five $1,000 scholarships for vocational/technical training are offered annually.
 These scholarships are named in honor of AMRA Past National President Bernard E. Dillon who conceived the notion of growing the amount of scholarships AMRA could award by having the Association donate $1.00 of each member's dues to the scholarship fund.
 Subsequently, he encouraged the Association to create a Foundation that would raise funds to continually increase the number of scholarships that could be provided to military families.
 Dillon later became the first President of the Foundation Board.

 The Dillon Scholarships are for post high school students attending vocational-technical classes at an accredited vocational-technical school.

 All scholarships are awarded to qualified applicants at the discretion of the Scholarship Committee.
-Those eligible for a scholarship are current members of AMRA, their spouses and dependent children, and their grandchildren (who can be claimed as dependents on their parents' income tax return) who are in a full-time two or four year undergraduate degree-granting program at an accredited college or university.
+Those eligible for a scholarship are current members of AMRA, their spouses and dependent children, and their grandchildren (who can be claimed as dependents on their parents' income tax return) who are in a full-time two or four year undergraduate degree-granting program at an accredited college or university or attending a Vocational-Technical college.
 The Scholarship must be used for tuition and books.

 Criteria for evaluation and award of a scholarship are the student’s educational achievements, leadership abilities, character, citizenship, and community service.

 If you or your business would like to donate to the Scholarship Fund, "Investing in the Future Through Education", a donation form is available using the Scholarship Fund tab above,the Foundation tab on the AMRA home page or click HERE.

 The American Military Retirees Foundation (AMRF) is a 501(c)(3) nonprofit organization and donations to the scholarship fund are tax deductible.